 Glaucoma treatments include surgery, pills, eye drops or (rarely) removal of the eyeball.
 “Glaucoma is still one of the more difficult things to handle,” says Dr. Vainisi.
 “Even though there are literally dozens of glaucoma procedures, there still is not that ideal one … even in humans.”

-Retinal Disorders.
-“Progressive retinal atrophy” (PRA) is the name for a group of conditions in which rods and cones die off; there is no treatment.
+“Progressive retinal atrophy” (PRA) is the name for a group of retinal disorders in which rods and cones die off; there is no treatment.
 Dogs who get PRA do so because they’ve inherited a defective gene.
 Although PRA strikes more than 100 breeds of dogs, different genes are responsible.
 Therefore, breeds differ in the age at which the condition appears, how fast the condition progresses, and the ratio of males to females among affected dogs.
 PRA appears during puppyhood in the Cardigan Welsh Corgi, Cairn Terrier, Collie, Gordon Setter, Great Dane, Irish Setter, Miniature Schnauzer and Norwegian Elkhound.
 In contrast, some breeds usually don’t develop PRA until adulthood.
 These include the American Cocker Spaniel, English Cocker Spaniel, Labrador Retriever, Lhaso Apso, Miniature Poodle, Portuguese Water Dog, Tibetan Spaniel and Tibetan Terrier.
 PRA occurs mostly in males in the Siberian Husky and Samoyed.
 Genetic tests for PRA are available for several breeds.

 Other retinal problems include detachment of the retina from the back of the eye, inflammation and abnormal development.
 Causes include infection and injury.
 Some retinal disorders have no treatment, while others can be helped by surgery or treatment of the cause.